 As a benchmarking exercise we now compare our spending measure with the official measure of nominal household consumption in the national accounts.
-We consider both Norwegian households' domestic (inside Norway) and total (domestic and abroad) consumption in the national accounts, in each case removing imputed housing consumption.17
+We consider both Norwegian households' domestic (inside Norway) and total (domestic and abroad) consumption in the national accounts, in each case removing imputed housing consumption.

 In Figure 3a we plot the growth rates of our aggregated spending measure and household domestic consumption in the national accounts.
-Overall, the two series track each other well, with a correlation of 0.83 over the sample period.18 In Figure 3b we plot the same series in percapita terms,19, showing a similar pattern (the correlation is 0.81).
-Hence, although the definition and measurement of consumption in the national accounts differs from our expenditure measure, reassuringly they appear highly correlated.20 In Figure B2 we plot the growth series for the broader national accounts consumption measure, which includes consumption abroad.
+Overall, the two series track each other well, with a correlation of 0.83 over the sample period.
+In Figure 3b we plot the same series in percapita terms, , showing a similar pattern (the correlation is 0.81).
+Hence, although the definition and measurement of consumption in the national accounts differs from our expenditure measure, reassuringly they appear highly correlated.
+In Figure B2 we plot the growth series for the broader national accounts consumption measure, which includes consumption abroad.
 Table B3 contains a summary of the comovements.

-2.2 Administrative Data
+Administrative Data 2.2

-We combine our electronic expenditure data with administrative records containing detailed information on income, assets, demographic characteristics and labor market status, for the universe of Norwegian residents over the period 1993-2018.21 The income and asset data are
+We combine our electronic expenditure data with administrative records containing detailed information on income, assets, demographic characteristics and labor market status, for the universe of Norwegian residents over the period 1993-2018.
+The income and asset data are

-17Both of these provide instructive benchmarks against our transactions-based measure of spending, which only partly captures transactions made abroad, through imputed credit card bills.
+&lt;sup>17Both of these provide instructive benchmarks against our transactions-based measure of spending, which only partly captures transactions made abroad, through imputed credit card bills.

-$^{^{18}}$ In Appendix Figures B3a and B3b we plot the time series of the levels of both domestic and total national accounts consumption.
+&lt;sup>18In Appendix Figures B3a and B3b we plot the time series of the levels of both domestic and total national accounts consumption.

-$^{^{19}}$ For the national accounts measure we normalize by the population in Norway measured at a quarterly frequency.
-For the electronic expenditure measure we normalize by the quarterly measure of people observed with at least one electronic transaction 20 The high correlation corroborates the findings in Aastveit et al. (2020), who find that debit card data out-
+&lt;sup>19For the national accounts measure we normalize by the population in Norway measured at a quarterly frequency.
+For the electronic expenditure measure we normalize by the quarterly measure of people observed with at least one electronic transaction The high correlation corroborates the findings in Aastveit et al. (2020), who find that debit card data outperform other time series when now casting household national accounts consumption in Norway.